orcfax/docs/docs/developer-manual/terms-of-service.md

-You will defend, indemnify, and hold harmless Orcfax, our directors, officers, employees, attorneys, agents, representatives, suppliers, licensors and contractors, including those persons and entities operating software that contributes Oracle data to Orcfax (collectively, the "Protected Parties” or individually a "Protected Party") from (1) any claim, demand, lawsuit, action, proceeding, investigation, liability, damage, loss, cost or expense, including without limitation reasonable attorneys’ fees, arising out of or relating to your use of, or conduct in connection with, Orcfax's Services, including our Oracle data, Archival data, the Website, ADA and FACT tokens associated with our or your Distributed Ledger Technology Address; (2) your violation of these
+You will defend, indemnify, and hold harmless Orcfax, our directors, officers, employees, attorneys, agents, representatives, suppliers, licensors and contractors, including those persons and entities operating software that contributes Oracle data to Orcfax (collectively, the "Protected Parties" or individually a "Protected Party") from (1) any claim, demand, lawsuit, action, proceeding, investigation, liability, damage, loss, cost or expense, including without limitation reasonable attorneys' fees, arising out of or relating to your use of, or conduct in connection with, Orcfax's Services, including our Oracle data, Archival data, the Website, ADA and FACT tokens associated with our or your Distributed Ledger Technology Address; (2) your violation of these